-Her longer work days encompass getting up at nine in the morning to get the salad bar ready, bartending and waiting tables throughout the day, arranging tables and chairs for the live music shows at night, and in the evening helping make drinks, bussing tables, washing dishes if the dishwasher didn’t show up, counting the bank, and at one or two in the morning, waiting for the last band members to leave so she can close up the restaurant.
+Mom’s longer workdays encompass getting up at nine in the morning to get the salad bar ready, bartending, and waiting tables throughout the day.
+Then she arranges tables and chairs for the live music shows at night, and helps make drinks, buses tables, washes dishes if the dishwasher doesn’t show up, counts the bank, and at one or two in the morning, waits for the last band members to leave so she can close the restaurant.

-I think she also likes the fact that she has the luxury to give money, buy gifts, or simply give toilet paper to anyone in the family whenever she wants.
+Mom also likes that she has the luxury to give money, buy gifts, or give toilet paper to anyone in the family whenever she wants.
 She also likes her independence.

-The other day a friend and I talked about how she has more energy than people half her age.
-She recently stayed with me for three weeks to help out after I had ankle surgery.
-Every day, mom made me three carefully prepared meals, in addition to bringing me snacks, iced juice or coconut water, and water bottles.
+The other day, a friend and I talked about how she has more energy than people half her age.
+She recently stayed with me for three weeks to help after I had ankle surgery.
+Every day, mom made me three carefully prepared meals and brought me snacks, iced juice or coconut water, and water bottles.
 Every meal included a side of artfully arranged fruit or vegetables.
-She likes to add “a little color” to meals, something she’s learned during more than forty years working in the restaurant business.
+She likes to add “a little color” to meals, something she’s learned during her more than forty years working in the restaurant business.

-My mother learned how to work hard as a young girl when, instead of going to school, she worked in the fields of Mexico with her brothers and father.
-She came to the United States on her own at the age of 19 to fulfill the dream of buying a big house for her family.
+My mother learned how to work hard as a young girl when, instead of going to school, she worked in Mexico’s fields with her brothers and father.
+She came to the United States on her own at nineteen to fulfill the dream of buying a big house for her family.

-Living in the States, she taught herself to read, write and speak English, took babysitting jobs, and eventually became a waitress.
+Living in the States, she taught herself to read, write, and speak English.
+Mom worked as a babysitter, learned to wait tables, and eventually became a restaurant manager.

-Her goal of the big house got sidelined when she met my father, got pregnant, and unwillingly married.
-She had my two brothers and me within the space of four years and continually battled my father over his drinking and inability to keep a job during their short-lived marriage.
+Her goal of buying a big house got sidelined when she met my father, got pregnant, and unwillingly married.
+She had my two brothers and me within the space of four years.
+She continually battled my father over his drinking and inability to keep a job during their short-lived marriage.

+I remember the day he left for good.
 My mother came home, and finding him gone, sat down on the couch.
 She put her head back and silently cried.
-I sat down next to my mom, and mimicking her, put my head back and attempted to cry.
+I sat down next to her and put my head back and attempted to cry.
 I wanted to share the pain as if in doing so, I could relieve hers.
 She immediately lifted her head and told me not to be sad.
-Everything would be alright, she said.

-This emotional strength of my mom’s runs in her family — strong women who suffer disappointments, hardships, poverty, heartbreak, but who don’t give up.
+My mom’s emotional strength runs in her family — powerful women who suffer disappointments, hardships, poverty, and heartbreak but don’t give up.
 They pick themselves up, brush off the pain and sadness, or bury it, and keep going.

 That’s what mom did after my father left.
 She moved us back to California with the help of a friend, got another waitressing job, and continued to work long, hard days to support us.
 My father did not pay child support, so she was on her own financially.

-When we were teenagers, mom became a manager of four Mexican food restaurants in Santa Cruz and saved enough money to buy her first home.
-It wasn’t the big house on the hill that she dreamed of as a young woman, but it was hers.
+When we were teenagers, mom saved enough money to buy her first home.
+It wasn’t the big house on the hill she dreamed of as a young woman, but it was hers.

 My mom wasn’t perfect, of course.
-There were times when she raged beyond control and could have handled things differently.
+Sometimes she raged beyond control and could have handled things differently.
 But she didn’t know how.
-My mom just did the best she could.
+She did the best she could.

-But she did teach us from right and wrong, how to work hard, how to laugh and to enjoy the good things in life.
+But my mother taught us right from wrong, how to work hard, and how to laugh and enjoy the good things in life.

-It’s mostly the good memories that revisit me in adulthood.
-It is these thoughts and the knowledge that she did everything in her power to raise me and my brothers to live fulfilled and happy lives that tie me deeply to my mother.
+It’s mostly the wonderful memories that revisit me in adulthood.
+These thoughts and the knowledge that she did everything in her power to raise me and my brothers to live fulfilled and happy lives that tie me deeply to my mother.

 She did the work of two people.
 She is our mother and our father.